Note: the SBAC Practice Pack is NOT included in our Premium Membership.

 is this a zero of the function?

 The zeros of a function are the values of x for which the function equals 0.
 When factoring the given function, f(x) = x2 – 3x – 10, f(x) = (x + 2) (x – 5) is obtained.
 When searching for the zero of the function, (x + 2) (x – 5) = 0 is set.
 To satisfy this equation, either (x + 2) or (x – 5) equals 0.
 Therefore, to get all the possible values of x, both must be set to equal zero.
 From x + 2 = 0, the answer x = -2 is obtained.
 From x – 5 = 0, the answer x = 5 is obtained.
 Therefore, the two correct answers are 5 and -2.

 A full two-point score is given when all four boxes are checked off as seen above.

 For partial credit (one point), the student must correctly check at least three boxes.

 SBAC ELA Test The ELA test assesses student knowledge in alignment with the Common Core State Standards for language arts and literacy.
 Students' ability is tracked through four predetermined content claims.
 These evaluate whether students can (1) Read Analytically, (2) Write Effectively, (3) Listen Purposefully, and (4) Conduct Research.
-For more information about the SBAC ELA test, visit our SBAC ELA page.
+For more information about the SBAC ELA test, and for even more SBAC test practice, visit our SBAC ELA page.

 SBAC Mathematics TestLike the ELA test, the SBAC Mathematics test utilizes a CAT and a PT testing method.
 The CAT section of the test is comprised of questions using various multiple choice questions, or constructed response questions, while the performance task is given as a separate test section that requires students to solve a multi-step math problem.
-For more information about the SBAC Math test and all that it entails, visit our SBAC Math page.
+For more information about the SBAC Math test and all that it entails, and for even more SBAC test practice, visit our SBAC Math page.